rrusk/BallroomMusicPlayer/README.md

 Tested on Ubuntu 18.04 with python 2.7.15rc1.

 To use, install vlc using 'sudo apt install vlc'.
-Then install python-vlc using 'pip install python-vlc' To use FIGlet for banners, install pyfiglet using `pip install pyfiglet'
+Then install python-vlc using 'pip install python-vlc'.
+FIGlet is used for dance banners, install pyfiglet using `pip install pyfiglet'.

 The player assumes the following music organization:
 <pre>
 $HOME/Music/
 ├── ChaCha